readycodeio/readymp-docs/README.md

 # Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

-## Quirks of working with Weblate

 The source for the documentation is located in the `docs/` folder.
 The `i18n` folder's content is written by our [Weblate instance](https://translate.readycode.io).

 There are a few things to watch out for when writing docs so that they play well with Weblate: